KristiyanGeorgiev1996/ScriptedInJava/01.Programming-for-QA-JS/02.JavaScript-Fundamentals/README.md

 ### 📝 Task 7: [Orders]
 **Problem Statement:**
 Write a function that calculates the total price of an order and prints it on the console.
 The function should receive one of the following products: coffee, coke, water, snacks; and a quantity of the product.
 The prices for a single piece of each product are:

-•	coffee – 1.50
+- **coffee** – 1.50
-•	water – 1.00
+- **water** – 1.00
-•	coke – 1.40
+- **coke** – 1.40
-•	snacks – 2.00
+- **snacks** – 2.00

 Print the result formatted to the second decimal place.

 ---

 ### 📝 Task 8: [Person Info]
 **Problem Statement:**
 Write a function that receives 3 parameters, sets them to an object, and returns that object.
-The input comes as 3 separate strings in the following order: firstName, lastName, age.
+The input comes as 3 separate strings in the following order: **firstName**, **lastName**, **age**.

 ---

 ### 📝 Task 9: [City]
 **Problem Statement:**
 Write a function that receives a single parameter – an object, containing five properties:
 { name, area, population, country, postcode }
-Loop through all the keys and print them with their values in format: "{key} -> {value}"
+Loop through all the keys and print them with their values in format: `"{key} -> {value}"`.

 ---